Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Implementation/Docker/README.md

    packages, running in "single tenant, single year" mode with only the minimal template database containing pre-loaded descriptors.

+> [!Warning]
-> [!Warning] these are not appropriate for production use!
+> These images are not appropriate for production use!

 These compose files expect the presence of a `.env` file.
 You can copy `.env.example` and customize it for use with any of the three.
 The commands